sandsmark/freeaoe/README.md

 community content created for AoE2).
 Because of this it doesn't need to unpack or convert anything, all data files are used as is.

+This repo is originally a fork of https://github.com/apreiml/freeaoe, but because a lot of stuff doesn't like working on forked repos it is now created as a separate repo.

 Windows
 -------
 Automated windows builds can be [downloaded from AppVeyor](https://ci.appveyor.com/project/sandsmark/freeaoe/build/artifacts).